The Computer Connection

 The Computer Connection is a science fiction novel by American writer Alfred Bester.
-Originally published as a serial in Analog Science Fiction (November, December 1974, January 1975, under the title The Indian Giver), it appeared in book form in 1975.
-Some editions give it the title Extro.
+It was originally published as a serial in Analog Science Fiction magazine in November and December 1974, and in January 1975 under the title The Indian Giver; the novel appeared in book form in 1975.
+Some editions use the title Extro.
 The novel was nominated for the Nebula Award for Best Novel in 1975 and the Hugo Award for Best Novel in 1976.

 Plot introduction

+In the future, “The Group”, a band of immortals (who call each other by nicknames based on famous historical characters) exists in secret, pursuing their individual interests.
+Ned Curzon (nicknamed Grand Guignol) is one of them, who attempts to give immortality to worthy people.
+He murders them in horrific ways, since immortality comes from being certain you are going to die before being saved at the last moment.

-In the future, a band of immortals (some who are famous historical characters, some who have tried their best to avoid becoming so), including Herb Wells, Ned Curzon (nicknamed Grand Guignol), Hillel, and Sam Pepys have only one requirement for membership: don't die.
-Through their extensive social network, they come across a brilliant Cherokee physicist named Sequoya Guess, who himself has only very recently learned of his peculiarity and the catches and loopholes that come along with it.
-This creates a swift change in Guess's day-to-day life that is as much a shock to his friends as to himself.
-At the same time, the world's scientists are collaborating to bring together a supercomputer named Extro that will monitor and control all mechanical activity on Earth.
-The immortals create a plan to subtly harness Extro to aid them in their quest for knowledge and use some of the experience they have gained to assist it in its task.
-Working outside of expected behavior, Extro instead seizes control of Dr. Guess, leaving the only people who know what is going on—the Immortals and Guess's nearest friends—to grapple with the heart and mind of a malevolent machine in the body of an Immortal, a powerful and ingenious man who cannot be killed.
+Through their extensive social network, they come across a brilliant Cherokee physicist named Sequoya Guess, who Curzon plots to recruit via murder.
+Before this plan can be implemented, Guess suffers a disabling mental trauma, and the effort of the immortals to cure this trauma makes him immortal by accident.
+This also gives him a mental link to the Extro “stretch” computer.

+Working outside of expected behavior, Extro seizes control of Dr. Guess, leaving the only people who know what is going on—the Group and Guess's nearest friends—to grapple with the heart and mind of a malevolent machine in the body of an Immortal, a powerful and ingenious man who cannot be killed.